Hidden-goblin/eaiwebautomationtools/test/test_02_01_finders_element.md

     >>> myElement = find_element(field={"type":"xpath","value":"html/body/div[2]"})
     Traceback (most recent call last):
     ...
-    AssertionError: Driver is expected.
+    TypeError: Driver is expected

 ## The field value is mandatory

     >>> myElement = find_element(driver=myWebDriver.webdriver)
     Traceback (most recent call last):
     ...
-    AssertionError: Field must be a dictionary
+    TypeError: None is not a dictionary

 ## The field value must contains a type and a value key

     >>> myElement = find_element(driver=myWebDriver.webdriver, field={"type":"xpath"})
     Traceback (most recent call last):
     ...
-    KeyError: KeyError("The field argument doesn't contains either the 'type' or 'value' key.")
+    KeyError: "The field argument doesn't contains either the 'type' or 'value' key."

     >>> myElement = find_element(driver=myWebDriver.webdriver, field={"value":"html/body/span"})
     Traceback (most recent call last):
     ...
-    KeyError: KeyError("The field argument doesn't contains either the 'type' or 'value' key.")
+    KeyError: "The field argument doesn't contains either the 'type' or 'value' key."

+## The field key `type` value must be one of a limited list

+`type` must be in a limited list of values:

+* id: when you want to retrieve the field by its id
+* name: when you want to retrieve the field by its name attribute's value
+* class_name: when you want to retrieve the field by one of its class value
+* link_text: when you want to retrieve the field by the exact match on the link text
+* partial_link_text: when you want to retrieve the field by a sub string of the link text
+* css: when you want to retrieve the field by its css path
+* xpath: when you want to retrieve the field by its xpath
+* tag_name: when you want to retrieve the field by its tag name

+    >>> myElement = find_element(driver=myWebDriver.webdriver, field={"type":"test", "value": "test"})
+    Traceback (most recent call last):
+    ...
+    ValueError: The field type is not one the expected: '('id', 'name', 'class_name', 'link_text', 'css', 'partial_link_text', 'xpath', 'tag_name')

 TearDown
 -------------------------
 Close all windows

     >>> myWebDriver.close()
     0

 Stop the web server

     >>> myserver.stop()